matheus-rech/freesurfer/mri_histo_util/README.md

 This is an implementation of a Bayesian segmentation method that relies on the histological atlas presented in the article:
-"Next-Generation histological atlas and segmentation tool for echo "high-resolution in vivo human neuroimaging", by Casamitjana et al.
+"A probabilistic histological atlas of the human brain for MRI segmentation", by Casamitjana et al.
 -- preprint available at https://www.biorxiv.org/content/10.1101/2024.02.05.579016v1

 And the method presented in the article:
-"Fast segmentation with the NextBrain histological atlas", by Puonti et al. (under revision)
+"Fast segmentation with the NextBrain histological atlas", by Puonti et al. (under revision).

-The code also relies on:
+The code also relies on a foundation model based on our article:
-"A Modality-agnostic Multi-task Foundation Model for Human Brain Imaging" Liu et al. (under revision)
+"A Modality-agnostic Multi-task Foundation Model for Human Brain Imaging", Liu et al. (under revision),

+As well as on FireANTS, an efficient registration algorith from UPenn:
+"FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Registration", Jena el al. (under revision).

-## Prerequisites:
+## Prerequisites

-The first time you run the method, it will prompt you to download the atlas files, which are not distributed with the code.
+The first time you run the method, it will prompt you to download the atlas and foundation model files, which are not distributed with the code.

-If you use the FireANTs version (highly recommended), it will also prompt you to download a machine learning model file.s
+## Usage

+mri_histo_atlas_segment_fireants INPUT_SCAN OUTPUT_DIRECTORY GPU THREADS [MODE]

+- INPUT SCAN: scan to process, in nii(.gz) or mgz format
+- OUTPUT_DIRECTORY: directory where segmentations, volume files, etc will be written (more on this below).
+- GPU: set to 1 to use the GPU (*highly* recommended but requires a ~40GB GPU!)
+- THREADS: number of CPU threads to use (use -1 for all available threads)
+- MODE (optional): type of scan: invivo (default), exvivo, cerebrum (ex vivo without brainstem or cerebellum), hemi (ex vivo with single cerebral hemisphere)

+## Outputs

+The output directory will contain the following files:

+- seg.[left/right].nii.gz: segmentation of left/right hemisphere
+- lookup_table.txt: the lookup table to visualize seg.[left/right].nii.gz, for convenience
+- vols.[left/right].csv: files with volumes of the brain regions segmented by the atlas, in CSV format.
+- supersynth.nii.gz: segmentation of the scan at the whole structure level (from the foundation model)
+- supersynth.vols.csv: volumes estimated by foundation model

+## Legacy versions

+#### Synthmorph version

+There is a version of the code that estimates the registration with SynthMorph (Hoffmann et al., Imaging Neuroscience, 2024),
+- a neural network for image registration - rather than FireANTs.
+This version is pretty good for 1mm isotropic scans.
+However, SynthMorph  relies heavily on fitting the boundaries of whole structures and does not the map smaller regions (e.g., thalamic nuclei) as well as the FireANTs version.
+Therefore, we do not recommend it for images with resolution better than 1mm isotropic (e.g., ex vivo scans).
+Also, it does not support ex vivo scans, cerebra, or single hemispheres. the command is:

+mri_histo_atlas_segment_synthmorph INPUT_SCAN OUTPUT_DIRECTORY GPU THREADS

+The input arguments and structure of the output directory are very similar to those of mri_histo_atlas_segment_fireants.

-## Usage for 'full' Bayesian version (slow, not recommended):
+##$# 'Full' Bayesian version (slow, not recommended):

-To run the code, please use the script segment.sh as follows:
+We also distribute an implementation of the alrogithm described in the original paper, for reproducibility purposes, but we do not recommend its use since it is really slow.
+Also, it does not support ex vivo scans, cerebra, or single hemispheres.
+The command is:

-mri_histo_atlas_segment INPUT_SCAN OUTPUT_DIRECTORY ATLAS_MODE GPU THREADS [BF_MODE] [GMM_MODE]
+mri_histo_atlas_segment_fullbayesian INPUT_SCAN OUTPUT_DIRECTORY ATLAS_MODE GPU THREADS [BF_MODE] [GMM_MODE]

 - INPUT SCAN: scan to process, in nii(.gz) or mgz format
 - OUTPUT_DIRECTORY: directory where segmentations, volume files, etc will be written (more on this below).